NemesisRE/kiosk-mode/README.md

 * `?hide_account` to hide the account icon
 * `?hide_search` to hide the search icon
 * `?hide_assistant` to hide the assistant icon
+* `?hide_edit_dashboard` to hide the "Edit dashboard" button inside the top right menu
+* `?hide_refresh` to hide the "Refresh" button inside the top right menu in lovelace yaml mode
+* `?hide_unused_entities` to hide the "Unused entities" button inside the top right menu in lovelace yaml mode
+* `?hide_reload_resources` to the "Reload resources" button inside the top right menu in lovelace yaml mode
 * `?block_mouse` to block completely the mouse

 ## Query String Caching